 microPublication Biology supports video and movie files.
 Acceptable formats include MP4, MPG, MOV, WMV up to 1GB in size.

-References should be formatted as they appear on microPublication Biology, adhering to NCBI formatting.
+References should be arranged alphabetically and formatted as they appear on microPublication Biology, adhering to NCBI formatting.
 For example:

 Sieburth D, Madison JM, Kaplan JM.
 PKC-1 regulates secretion of neuropeptides.
 Nat Neurosci.
 2007 Jan;10(1):49-57 PubMed PMID: 17128266.